 I blog about other things too, so here’s a useful index to find it all.

-I live with my gorgeous boyfriend, John, who is very understanding about “all those insects you always think about”.
-John documented my favourite beekeeping adventure in Iceland!
+I live with my gorgeous fiancé John Maund, five goldfish, a colony of mason bees, and lots of garden birds.
+John is very understanding about “all those insects you always think about”.
+He documented my favourite beekeeping adventure in Iceland.

 Creating a buzz on my blog

-I work very hard at keeping bees and I put a lot of work into my blog too.
-So it’s been great to see some success from all those years of work and dreams start to come true!
-I’m lucky to have been interviewed by podcasters Kiwimana and a couple of PhD students, met international beekeepers like Deborah DeLong, Hjalmar Jonsson and Berry the Beeman, been sent books to review, asked to write for local newsletters, got various blog awards, and even featured in magazines (below).
-I’ve also been lucky to have been mentored by amazing beekeepers like John Chapple (the Queen’s beekeeper), Andy Pedley, Pat Turner, Thomas Bickerdike, Ian Allkins, Alan Kyme, and more.
+My blog has taken me on an incredible journey over the years.
+I have been interviewed by podcasters Kiwimana and by PhD students, met international beekeepers like Deborah DeLong, Hjalmar Jonsson and Berry the Beeman, been sent books to review, asked to write for local newsletters, got various blog awards, and even featured in magazines (below).

 Why do I care about bees?
-Because I want mine and John’s beautiful nieces and nephews to enjoy seeing the first bumble bee pop out of a daffodil in spring and to run through wild flower meadows buzzing with life in summer.
+Because I want mine and John’s wonderful nieces and nephews to enjoy seeing the first bumble bee pop out of a daffodil in spring, to find solitary bees nesting in their gardens, and to experience wildflower meadows buzzing with honeybees and other pollinators all summer long.